WylieYYYY/hk-service-map/README.md

 #### Screenshot
 Map screen including hover status bar in bottom-left with Leaflet.js.
 ![Example Hover Screenshot](screenshot-hover.png "Example Hover Screenshot")
-Displaying detailed info with a different locale with OpenLayers, change by clicking the button with globe icon.
+Displaying detailed info in traditional Chinese with OpenLayers, change language by clicking the button with globe icon.
 ![Example Info Screenshot](screenshot-info.png "Example Info Screenshot")
 Page with a list of unresolved address, navigated to by clicking the fence icon under the globe icon in map screen.
 ![Example Unresolved Screenshot](screenshot-unresolved.png "Example Unresolved Screenshot")